 A small number of customers of our semiconductor equipment segment have been responsible for a significant portion of our net sales.
-During the three months ended March 31, 2012, two customers of the semiconductor equipment segment each represented more than 10% of consolidated net sales and, combined, they accounted for 59% of our total consolidated net sales.
+During the first six months ended June 30, 2012, one customer of the semiconductor equipment segment represented more than 10% of consolidated net sales and accounted for 42% of our total consolidated net sales.
 During the past five years, the percentage of our sales derived from our significant customers has varied greatly.
 Such variations are due to changes in the customers' business and their purchase of products from our competitors.
 It is common in the semiconductor test handler industry for customers to purchase equipment from more than one equipment supplier, increasing the risk that our competitive position with a specific customer may deteriorate.
 No assurance can be given that we will continue to maintain our competitive position with these or other significant customers.
 Furthermore, we expect the percentage of our revenues derived from significant customers will vary greatly in future periods.
 The loss of, or a significant reduction in, orders by these or other significant customers as a result of competitive products, market conditions, outsourcing final semiconductor test to test subcontractors that are not our customers or other factors, would have a material adverse impact on our business, financial condition and results of operations.
 Furthermore, the concentration of our revenues in a limited number of large customers is likely to cause significant fluctuations in our future annual and quarterly operating results.